minetest-mods/smartfs/docs/API.md

 * element:getBackground() - get the current background
 * element:setVisible(bool) - set the visibility status (set hidden=>false, unhide=>true or nil)
 * element:getVisible() - get the visibility status
+* element:setValue(string) - set value for the element, called internally from on_receive_fields

 ###Button
 * element:setText( text ) - set the caption of the button